Draggie306/CheatSheets/A level/source/Geography.md

 The dam could provide enough energy for all Icelandic homes and small businesses, but instead all energy provides the nearby aluminium smelter called **Alcoa**.

 However, there has been widespread backlash over the prokect, as it flooded over 400,000 acres of unspoilt highland wilderness which was **the second largest unspoiled area in Europe**.
-In total, almost 750,000 acres of land was affected by the construction of the dam, which is around 3% of Iceland’s total land mass.
+In total, almost 750,000 acres of land was affected by the construction of the dam, which is around 3% of Iceland's total land mass.

-The dam was built as Alcoa produces 2% of the world’s aluminium supply, and global financial markets at the time of construction were expected to make a significant number of jobs, and this aluminium industry was expected to make up 10% of Iceland’s total GDP.
+The dam was built as Alcoa produces 2% of the world's aluminium supply, and global financial markets at the time of construction were expected to make a significant number of jobs, and this aluminium industry was expected to make up 10% of Iceland's total GDP.
 This has not happened yet, and the price of aluminium had almost halved just two years after construction finished, and has not recovered to this level seldom for market bubbles seen with the Russian invasion, which stressed productions of almost all raw materials.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Aluminium-prices.png)

 Glacial meltwater, or milk, is released by the Vatnajökull glacier and flows into the lake blocked by the dam.
 This glacial meltwater is known to have high concentration of sediment within it, and as such reduces the capacity of the dam over time.
 This is because the suspended sediment at the base of the water solidifies when deposited, as there is little kinetic energy at the bottom to keep suspended sediment floating.
-Over time, the base level of the lake increases, reducing overall water capacity, until this excess sediment is ‘purged’ by the dam management system, which may happen annually.
+Over time, the base level of the lake increases, reducing overall water capacity, until this excess sediment is ‘purged' by the dam management system, which may happen annually.

 [Here's a video of sediment getting purged](https://www.youtube.com/watch?v=BudgYjuVkYk)